 Fertilizer is recommended throughout the growing season.
 With a succulent, use a granular fertilizer in the soil or liquid fertilizer applied when watering.

 This plant doesn’t grow big and shouldn’t require repotting.
-As the plant grows slowly, many people never need to transplant the Aloe Variegata.
+As the plant has a slow growth rate, many people never need to transplant the Variegata.

-However, when growing from offsets, younger plants may eventually outgrow their pots.
+However, when growing the tiger aloe from pups of offsets, younger plants may eventually outgrow their pots.
 Transplant in the fall, when plants start growing again.

 Maintenance and Grooming